Image: Shutterstock

 Is It Safe To Eat Oranges During Pregnancy?

 Oranges are safe to eat during pregnancy, but you should have them in moderation.
 They provide plenty of nutrients and are a rich source of vitamin C, folic acid, calcium, potassium, and more.
-In order to reap the benefits of oranges, you can consume them every day.
+In order to reap the benefits of calcium-rich foods like oranges, consume them every day.

 When eaten in excess they have some uncomfortable side effects.
 The high fiber content in oranges affects digestion directly.
 When eaten too much, this might lead to abdominal cramps and diarrhea.